Checking SSD Compatibility with Your Motherboard

 Check M.2 SATA or NVME SSD compatibility with motherboard

-To check compatibility:
+To check its compatibility:

-Related problem: Disk Management or Diskpart Freezes when Initializing SSD or HDD
+Common issue to watch out for: Disk Management or Diskpart Freezes when Initializing SSD or HDD

 BIOS and UEFI support